Jon Berti Player Props: Marlins vs. Astros

 Jon Berti At The Plate

-- Berti is batting .284 with 13 doubles, two triples, three home runs and 17 walks.
+- Berti is hitting .284 with 14 doubles, two triples, three home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.